Thomas F. Holgate

 Thomas Franklin Holgate (1859–1945) was a Canadian-born American mathematician and academic administrator.
-He served as the president of Northwestern University from 1904 to 1906, and from 1916 to 1919.
+He served as the interim president of Northwestern University from 1904 to 1906 and from 1916 to 1919.

 Early life

-Thomas F. Holgate was born on April 8, 1859 in Hastings County, Canada.
+Thomas F. Holgate was born on April 8, 1859, in Hastings County, United Province of Canada.
 He graduated from the University of Toronto with a bachelor's degree in 1884 and a master's degree in 1889.
 He earned a PhD in Mathematics from Clark University in 1893.

 Career

 Holgate joined the faculty at Northwestern University in 1893.
 He served as its president from 1904 to 1906, and from 1916 to 1919.

 Death and legacy

 Holgate died at his home in Evanston on April 11, 1945.
+He was interred at Rosehill Mausoleum in Rosehill Cemetery.
 The Thomas F. Holgate Library on the campus of Bennett College was named in his honor.